nutanix-cloud-native/cluster-api-provider-nutanix/docs/getting_started.md

 you can also see the required list of variables by running by following command
 <pre>
-clusterctl generate cluster mycluster --infrastructure nutanix:v0.2.0 --list-variables
+clusterctl generate cluster mycluster -i nutanix --list-variables
 Required Variables:
   - KUBERNETES_VERSION
   - NUTANIX_CLUSTER_UUID